dawit-kiros/Fedex-Track-API/README.md

 - [Response Format](#response-format)
 - [Status Codes](#status-codes)
 - [API Key and Client Secret](#api-key-and-client-secret)

+## API Documentation (Swagger Documentation)

+**Access Swagger Documentation:** I have included Swagger documentation for this API, which can be accessed via the `/api-docs` endpoint.
+Swagger provides interactive documentation that allows users to explore and understand your API more easily.

+**Endpoint for Swagger Documentation:** `/api-docs`

+**Description:** The Swagger documentation provides a user-friendly interface for interacting with the API, including the ability to make test requests and explore the API's endpoints, request parameters, and responses.

+**Access Swagger Documentation:** Users can access the Swagger documentation by navigating to `https://your-api-url/api-docs` in a web browser.

 ## Setting Up Environment Variables
 Before you can use the FedEx Tracking API, you need to set up environment variables to securely store your API credentials and authentication details.
 Create a `.env` file in the root directory of your project and define the following environment variables: